julievrnt/easi-gui/docs/source/adding_nodes.rst

        ...
    }

-Let's go back to our other constructor, call the first constructor from it and pass it the outputs.
-The list values could also be inexistant, so let's return if values is a null pointer:
+Let's go back to our other constructor, call the first constructor from it and pass the outputs.
+The list values could also be null, so let's return if values is a null pointer:

 .. code-block:: cpp